-AGUA CALIENTE V. SUPERIOR COURT (No. S123832) - On May 9, 2007, Justice Kennedy granted the Tribe's motion for extension of time to file its petition for cert from May 29 to July 28, 2007.
-The Tribe may seek review of the December 21, 2006, California Supreme Court's 4-to-3 decision in which the court resolved the question of whether the Fair Political Practices Commission, a state agency with enforcement powers, can file a lawsuit against the Agua Caliente Band of Cahuilla Indians in state court for the Tribe's alleged failure to comply with the reporting requirements for campaign contributions under state law governing state elections.
-The Tribe argued that, as a federally recognized Indian tribe, it was immune from suit under the doctrine of tribal sovereign immunity.
-The California Supreme Court held that, "[i]n light of evolving United States Supreme Court precedent and the constitutionally significant importance of the state's ability to provide a transparent election process with rules that apply equally to all parties who enter the electoral fray," the Tribe is not entitled to raise the defense of tribal sovereign immunity under the specific facts and narrow circumstances present in this case.
-The Court found that, although the doctrine of tribal sovereign immunity has long-standing application under federal law, the state's exercise of state sovereignty in the form of regulating its electoral process is protected under the Tenth Amendment and the guarantee clause of the U.S. Constitution.
+AGUA CALIENTE V. SUPERIOR COURT (No. S123832) - On July 14, 2007, the Agua Caliente Band of Cahuilla Indians announced that it had reached a settlement agreement with the California Fair Political Practices Commission (FPPC) wherein the Tribe agreed not to seek review by the U.S. Supreme Court of the California Supreme Court's 4-to-3 decision in which the court held that, "[i]n light of evolving United States Supreme Court precedent and the constitutionally significant importance of the state's ability to provide a transparent election process with rules that apply equally to all parties who enter the electoral fray," the Tribe is not entitled to raise the defense of tribal sovereign immunity under the specific facts and narrow circumstances present in this case.
+The California Supreme Court had found that, although the doctrine of tribal sovereign immunity has long-standing application under federal law, the state's exercise of state sovereignty in the form of regulating its electoral process is protected under the Tenth Amendment and the guarantee clause of the U.S. Constitution.